 + Hamalabiya: A very cute outdoor hangout near the Carmel Market, you can enjoy a game of backgammon and malabi at Hamalabiya.
 A refreshing Arabic milk-based pudding dessert, we topped ours with a rose-coloured cinnamon syrup and chopped peanuts.

 + Bar Ochel: You can’t miss this open-air spot in the middle of Carmel Market if only from the heavenly scent of meat and veggies emanating from the grill.
 Ideal for people-watching and while pretty much anything you order on the modest menu at Bar Ochel is a win, my fav was the flavourful Jerusalem Mixed Grill – chicken breast, liver and onions with market-fresh grilled veggies, drizzled in tahini.
+It’s a must-visit for any itinerary of Israel.

 + Port Said: A hub for the hip and attractive locals, snag prime spots at the bar of Port Said to witness all the culinary action.
 Get pumped for the night with shots of the Israeli anisette, arak, before you tuck in to paper-thin slices of minute steak and/or the gorgeous roast beef carpaccio topped with juicy tomato seeds, olive oil and pepper.